vesoft-inc/nebula-br/README.md

 - Target cluster to restore must have the same topologies with the cluster where the backup comes from

 # Prerequisites

+## Nebula Agent
-- Nebula cluster to backup/restore should start the agent service in each host
+Nebula cluster to backup/restore should start the [agent](https://github.com/vesoft-inc/nebula-agent) service in each cluster(including metad, storaged, graphd) host.
+Notice that, if you have multi-services in the same host, you need only start one agent.
+That is to say,  you need exactly one agent in each cluster host no matter how many services in it.
+In the future, the nebula-agent will be started automatically, but now, you should start it yourself in your cluster machines one by one.
+You could download it from nebula-agent repo and start it as the guidance in that repo.

 # Quick Start
 - Clone the tool repo: